Making Festival

 Linen has been cultivated in Ireland for at least 2,000 years.
 Ulster has a particularly strong connection with the linen industry.
 It helped to shape Belfast, which, at the end of the 19th century, was the linen capital of the world.
 In the 18th century, linen was a flourishing cottage industry.
 To make linen, a number of skills are employed to take the raw material, flax, and turn it into fine cloth.
 The flax was grown and prepared for spinning.
 This involved removing the seeds and outer woody stem to reveal the fine fibres within (pulling and scutching), before it was combed (hackled) to straighten the fibres and leave it soft and pliable.
 Traditionally, the flax was spun on a spinning wheel before being woven on a handloom to make cloth.
 It could be plain-woven, or a Jacquard loom could be used to make damask cloth with intricate patterns.
 To finish, it would have been washed, bleached and beetled to make it smooth and glossy.

-You can visit Ballydugan Weaver’s House within the museum to meet our linen weaver to and see how they would have lived in the early 1900s.
+You can visit Ballydugan Weaver’s House within the museum to meet our linen weaver and to see how they would have lived in the early 1900s.

 Ireland has a strong musical tradition, and there are equally strong cultural ties with a number of traditional musical instruments.
 Bodhráns, Lambeg drums, uilleann pipes, violins, and harps are all instruments with a strong cultural tradition on the island, and all involve their own intricacies and high levels of skill in making.
 Both the Lambeg drum and the bodhráns rely on an animal skin - often goatskin - stretched over wooden frames to make their distinctive sounds.
 The Lambeg drum has the additional challenge in that both sides of the drum must be tonally the same.
 Both the Lambeg drum and the bodhrán can feature intricate painted decoration, which is its own skill.